AkBKukU/docker-scripts/WIREGUARD-NGINX.md

 	sudo wg-quick up wg1

-You can verify the connection by attempting to ping the `Proxy Server` with it's Wireguard interface IP.
+You can verify the connection by attempting to ping the `Proxy Server` with its Wireguard interface IP.

 	ping 10.0.100.1